Forms guide • reviewed March 19, 2026

-• Scrumbuiss references come from the live pricing page plus the Project Delivery, Project Brief, Custom Fields, Automations, CRM, and Agencies pages in this site.
+• Scrumbuiss references come from the live pricing page plus the Project Intake, Project Delivery, Project Brief, Custom Fields, Automations, CRM, and Agencies pages in this site.

 • Competitor references come from the official forms or request-management pages published by monday.com, Asana, and Workzone reviewed on March 15, 2026.

 • The goal is not to count question types.
-It is to help teams decide whether intake stays connected to approvals, ownership, and downstream delivery after the form is submitted.
+It is to help teams decide whether a forms feature collects the right information and hands it off cleanly into the workflow the team already runs.

 When Scrumbuiss is a fit

-The right decision depends less on how pretty a form looks and more on what happens after the submission arrives.
-The better workflow should shorten intake, routing, approval, and follow-up work in the same operating layer.
+The right decision depends less on how pretty a form looks and more on what data it captures and how cleanly it hands the submission into the workflow.

 Strong fit for Scrumbuiss